 Walk into any major gym in America and the first thing you will see is the cardio equipment.
 Mention the word ‘exercise’ and for most people the first images to come to mind are aerobic in nature- running, treadmills, Zumba classes, elliptical machines, Stairmasters and the like.
 Say ‘weight loss’ and the images get sharper, as it is a commonly held position that you need to do cardio if you want to lose weight and maintain a healthy body weight.
 Gyms are filled with people eager to shed a few extra pounds, and yet in spite of the innumerable number of hours spent sweating, few ever attain the lean and sculpted look that has become the Holy Grail of our time.
 Most of us double our efforts after seeing so little in terms of improvement after slaving away doing hours of aerobics in the hope that maybe just a little more of the same will bring us that all-so elusive look.
 We persist for months, sometimes for years, trying to eat better and train harder until finally, over-trained, frustrated and very often injured, we quit.
 Relegating ourselves to the ranks of those-who-can’t-lose-weight-because-of-bad-genes.
 It can be an incredibly disheartening and depressing experience to do so much work and get so little back in terms of tangible changes in your body, but it most of the time has nothing to do with our inability to lose weight.
 In most cases the blame lies squarely on the fact that cardio is not an efficient method for weight loss and that it simply cannot give you the toned and trim body of your dreams.
-Perhaps millions can attest by their lack of results, that using aerobics as a tool for getting in shape is driven primarily by advertising and misinformation, not results.
+Millions can attest by their lack of results, that using aerobics as a tool for getting in shape is driven primarily by advertising and misinformation, not results.
 And yet many experts in the field cling to the idea that cardio is an irreplaceable part of any fitness regime.
 The science of how our bodies work don’t support this notion, nor do the countless number of frustrated gym goers still waiting to see their six packs.
+In my practice as a personal trainer in NYC I am constantly amazed by how many other trainers use cardio as the centerpiece of their weight loss programs.
 The reality is that you don’t need cardio and anaerobic resistance exercise alone can provide superior results in terms of weight loss, increasing endurance and improving overall health parameters.

 Cardio and Weight Loss- The Case For Anaerobic Exercise Over Aerobics